Lots of people track calories and macros.

 - log your food in Cron-o-meter for at least a week,

-- export the servings.csv file using the ‘export data’ function (click on the spikey wheel in the Account Information box at https://cronometer.com/#profile (from a computer as shown in the image below),
+- export the servings.csv file using the ‘export data’ function (click on the spikey wheel in the Account Information box at https://cronometer.com/#profile from a computer as shown in the image below),

-- make a payment via PayPal for either US$20 (public report) or US$40 (private report),
+- make a payment via PayPal for either US$30 (public report) or US$50 (private report),

 - complete the application form (below).

 You will then receive a return email and you will be asked to send your servings.csv file.
-Alternatively, once you have submitted the form, you can PM Marty Kendall your files as attachments via Facebook messenger.
+Alternatively, once you have submitted the form and payment, you can PM Marty your files as attachments via Facebook messenger.

 Nutrient density leaderboard

 Optimising nutrient density is about getting adequate amounts of a wide range of nutrients.